OpenVZ/vzkernel/Documentation/bpf/bpf_devel_QA.rst

 Once the BPF pull request was accepted by David S. Miller, then the patches end up in net or net-next tree, respectively, and make their way from there further into mainline.
-Again, see the `netdev FAQ`_ for additional information e.g. on how often they are merged to mainline.
+Again, see the :ref:`netdev-FAQ` for additional information e.g. on how often they are merged to mainline.

 Q: How long do I need to wait for feedback on my BPF patches?